Soesah/node-classloader/readme.md

 </pre>

 ## Todo
-- static properties
-  - can now be numbers and strings, but not objects... objectWriter
 - parse comments out of the source
   - this requires parsing the code as a string.
   - Comments outside of methods are already parsed out, comments inside functions are not